 With explosive growth and development, communities in southern Nevada need informed leadership to educate and take action to increase environmental literacy and protection.

-Cooperative Extension has offered Nevada Naturalist since 2008.
-In 2018, Extension offered two sessions with curriculum created by Extension and experts in each field of study and with full advisement and review of program partners.
+Extension has offered Nevada Naturalist since 2008.
+In 2018, Extension offered two sessions with a curriculum created by Extension and experts in each field of study and with full advisement and review of program partners.
 Session One was in the spring, with 11 students completing the program and becoming certified Nevada Naturalists.
 Basic environmental education topics were covered, and at least 60 hours of basic environmental education were required for certification.
 The session had 16 classes and eight labs.

 Session Two was in the fall, with 8 students completing the program.
 This session covered additional environmental topics, including: cultural history, archaeology, paleontology, and site stewardship.
 It had 14 classes and seven labs.
 All students completed a project on an environmental topic of their choice.
 Nevada Naturalists (students and/or graduates), under the direction of program faculty and staff, also helped to conduct activities and events during the year as well as volunteer with partnering agencies for a total of 1,200 hours reported as of November.